awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-qldb-stream-kinesisconfiguration.md

 # AWS::QLDB::Stream KinesisConfiguration<a name="aws-properties-qldb-stream-kinesisconfiguration"></a>

-The configuration settings of the Amazon Kinesis Data Streams destination for a Amazon QLDB journal stream\.
+The configuration settings of the Amazon Kinesis Data Streams destination for an Amazon QLDB journal stream\.

 ## Syntax<a name="aws-properties-qldb-stream-kinesisconfiguration-syntax"></a>